wprender/cloudbreak-docs/docs/mesos/intro.md

 ## Limitations of the Technical Preview

 ####1.
-No out-of-the-box DNS solution such as Consul.
+No support for Consul or other out-of-the-box DNS solution.

-In case of Mesos, Cloudbreak does not provide a custom DNS solution like on other cloud providers, where Consul is used to provide addresses for every node and some services like Ambari server.
-In this technucal preview, containers are deployed with `net=host`, and Mesos nodes must be set up manually in a way to be able to resolve each other's hostnames to IP addresses and vice versa with reserve DNS.
-This is a requirement of Hadoop and it is usually accomplished by setting up the `/etc/hosts` file on each node in the cluster, but it can also be provided by some DNS servers like Amazon's default DNS server in a virtual network.
+On Mesos, Cloudbreak does not provide a custom DNS solution like on other cloud providers, where Cloudbreak uses Consul to resolve addresses for nodes and some services (such as Ambari server).
+In this technucal preview, containers are deployed with `net=host`, so Mesos nodes must be set up manually in order to be able to resolve hostnames to IP addresses and vice versa.
+You can resolve them by creating the `/etc/hosts` file on each node in the cluster.

-Example:
+For example, consider this scenario:

-- there are 5 nodes in the Mesos cluster: `node1, node2, node3, node4 and node5` with IP addresses of `10.0.0.1 to 10.0.0.5` respectively.
+- There are 5 nodes in the Mesos cluster: `node1, node2, node3, node4 and node5` with IP addresses of `10.0.0.1 to 10.0.0.5` respectively.
-- the `/etc/hosts` file on `node1` should contain these entries:
+- The `/etc/hosts` file on `node1` should contain these entries that match IP addresses with hostnames:

 ```
 	10.0.0.2 node2